-By Orlando Child Custody and Support Attorney Eduardo J. Mejias
+By Orlando Child Support Attorney Eduardo J. Mejias

-Chapter 61.30, Florida Statutes, contains what are known as Florida's Child Support Guidelines.
+Chapter 61.30, Florida Statutes, contains the Florida's Child Support Guidelines.
 With rare exceptions, Florida courts adhere to these guidelines when determining the payments for the time sharing of a child's custody.
-This is whether it involves: (a) a dissolution of marriage (divorce), (b) a paternity action, or (c) a modification of a final judgment.
-Essentially, the guidelines apply three major factors to determining the amount of the child support payments:
+This is whether it involves: (1) a dissolution of marriage (divorce), (2) a paternity action, or (3) a modification of a final judgment.
+Essentially, the guidelines apply three major factors to determining the amount of the child support:

 - the number of minor children,

 - the net monthly income of each parent and